TroelsMortensen/RayTracing/README.md

 At the time of writing both PPM and PNG image export is in the shell, because they write to a file.
 However, I'm considering moving those libraries to the core, because only a very small part of the libraries do the writing.
 The bulk of the code is close-to-pure FP, working with data transformation.
 So I could instead inject a function for the file-writing part.
 I will eventually look into this.

 ## Name your expressions and prose-code
-I have also attempted to apply the "Name your expressions" approach, I heard Zoran Horvat mention [in one of his vidoes](https://www.youtube.com/watch?v=hC87MbFoRR0).
+I have attempted to apply the "Name your expressions" approach, I heard Zoran Horvat mention [in one of his vidoes](https://www.youtube.com/watch?v=hC87MbFoRR0).
 Essentially this idea is to do a lot of "extract single/more statement(s) into separate function", so that you can give that function a descriptive name.
 Instead of understanding what the statement does, you can now read the name.
 It's a kind of abstraction.
-It's a basic refactoring technique, called ["extract function"](https://refactoring.com/catalog/extractFunction.html).\
+It's a basic refactoring technique, called ["extract function"](https://refactoring.com/catalog/extractFunction.html).

 The idea is just to organize your code into separate chunks, with one side-effect usually being an increase in readability, and you spend less time actually trying to understand what is going on.

 Below is an example of how I export my image to a png file, first the main part: